 - Weaknesses: Harder to achieve with smaller ties, and can often take longer.

-A full Windsor is essentially a half Windsor with some extra steps to produce a more even and symmetrical tie knot.
+A full Windsor is essentially a half Windsor with some extra steps to produce a more even and symmetrical type of tie knot.
 This is a great go-to knot for formal events when you want your tie to look “just right.”

 To complete the knot, begin with the long end over the short end.
 This time, pull the long end under your neck loop and over again, back to the same side.
 Pull it under the short end and then bring it back around the neck loop.
 You’ve now created the base for your Windsor.
 Pull the flat end of the tie around the knot, under the neck loop, and finish by putting the long end of the tie through the knot.